BRIEF BIOGRAPHICAL SKETCH OF ANDREW HUGINE, JR.

 BIOGRAPHICAL SKETCH OF ANDREW HUGINE, JR.

-Dr. Hugine and his wife Abbiegail have an adult son, Andrew Hugine, III; a daughter, Akilah Hugine-Elmore; and a son-in-law, Quincy Elmore.
+Dr. Hugine and his wife Abbiegail of more than 40 years have an adult son, Andrew Hugine III and daughter-in-law Karen; a daughter, Akilah Hugine-Elmore and a son-in-law, Quincy Elmore; and a grandson, Amir.